Anhydrite/Spiderer/README.md

-Crawl a website and returns all URLs found.
-Based on the A* algorithm
 # Spiderer
 ## Description
 Spiderer is a tool based on the A* algorithm that crawls a website and returns all URLs found within all acccessible pages.